Papers relating to the service of Stewart Murray Hansen, 1915 - 1917 - Part 1

 which was highly commended by British experts.

-Mentioned by Gen. Cox for conspicuous bravery
+Mentioned by Gen. Cox. for conspicuous bravery

 at Moquet farm France.
 Awarded M.C.
 Oct.
 1916

-Passed qualifying exam in Military Engineering
+Passed qualifying exam. in Military Engineering

-In further promotion.
+for further promotion.

 Recommended for his Majority 1917 also DSC.